OceanKale/pshell/README.md

 Dumping ground storage repo with some old PS scripts

-to be uploaded: RS232 receiver
+to be uploaded: chat, regex file scan